brainelectronics/micropython-nextion/README.md

 rshell --port /dev/tty.SLAB_USBtoUART --editor nano
 ```

-Perform the following command to copy all files and folders to the device
+Perform the following command inside the `rshell` to copy all files and
+folders to the device

 ```bash
 mkdir /pyboard/lib